-This limited edition card was designed so each paper surface (laminated together prior to printing) was equally important and integrated conceptually to the letterpress print technique.
+This limited edition card (580 prints) was designed so each paper surface (laminated together prior to printing) was equally important and integrated conceptually to the letterpress print technique.
 It had to work hard to connect with an audience of designers and creative directors, while being broad enough for anyone to understand and appreciate.
 Incorporating creative credits and Spicers corporate brand colours, this would be used as a multi-purpose promotional piece across Canada.

 Evolving from the original 2-step idea of THINK (process) to MAKE (execution), it became a piece that works in either direction and communicates no matter how it's viewed.
 The concept is that when people THINK (outward, lots of ideation), it leads to the desire to do or MAKE something (inward, thus the blind deboss).
 The created thing is experienced, encouraging viewers to THINK about what is before them, to get inspired or start a dialogue, and continue the creative cycle.